- Publications and resources

 We manage the regulation of airspace in Australia, which represents 11 percent of the world’s airspace.
-This is done through the Office of Airspace Regulation (OAR).
+This is done through our Office of Airspace Regulation (OAR).

 Airspace change process

 Proposed changes to the Australian airspace architecture are managed through the airspace change process.
-This includes emergencies, temporary activities such as military training exercises and air shows, and permanent airspace changes.
+This includes:

 Read our latest airspace reviews.